markterweele/windows-itpro-docs/windows/configuration/assigned-access/configuration-file.md

 ```

 > [!IMPORTANT]
-> If you pins elements to the Start menu with secondary tiles, ensure to include the following apps in the allowed apps list:
+> If you pins elements to the Start menu with Microsoft Edge secondary tiles, ensure to include the following apps in the allowed apps list:
 >
 > - `<App DesktopAppPath="%ProgramFiles(x86)%\Microsoft\Edge\Application\msedge_proxy.exe" />`
 > - `<App AppUserModelId="Microsoft.MicrosoftEdge.Stable_8wekyb3d8bbwe!App"/>`